146) Melchizedek Overcomes Antichrist

 The 22 yr old Ahaziah would have been born in year 31 of this chronology, i.e. the 14th year of Jehoshaphat’s reign, to Jehoram son of Jehoshaphat when he was 14 years old.

 While not documented in scripture probably because so well known at the time, the ancient practices of espousing royal children to seal a political alliance was assuredly what happened here.
-Jehoram’s young age at the birth of his son Ahaziah is also consistent with the ancient practice of consummating the marriage as soon as possible to ensure the joint heir of the now-joined kingdoms ASAP.
+Jehoram’s young age at the birth of his son Ahaziah is also consistent with the ancient practice of consummating the marriage as soon as possible to immediately ensure a joint heir of the now-joined kingdoms.

-It is impossible for Jehoram to have fathered a 42-year-old son, and that one his youngest son, as the text states, because after taking the throne at age 32, and reigning for 8 years, Jehoram died at age 40.
+It is impossible for Jehoram to have fathered a 42-year-old son, and that one his youngest son, as the text states, because Jehoram died at age 40.

 The phrase “his mother’s name was “also” Athaliah establishes that the 42-yr old Ahaziah is a different person from the 22-year-old Ahaziah.